campaign-layer/origin-sdk/README.md

 The Camp SDK currently exposes the following modules:

-- `"@campnetwork/sdk"` - The main entry point for the SDK, exposes the TwitterAPI class and the Auth class
+- `"@campnetwork/sdk"` - The main entry point for the SDK, exposes the following classes:
+  - `TwitterAPI` - For fetching user Twitter data from the Auth Hub
+  - `SpotifyAPI` - For fetching user Spotify data from the Auth Hub
+  - `Auth` - For authenticating users with the Camp SDK
 - `"@campnetwork/sdk/react"` - Exposes the CampProvider and CampContext for use in React applications
 - `"@campnetwork/sdk/react/auth"` - Exposes React hooks for authentication and fetching user data via the Camp Auth Hub